lambdaclass/concrete/ROADMAP.md

 mutations that omit each binder kind or accidentally reject assignment rebind.
 Land the cross-cutting migration in a worktree and merge once green.

+   Falsification probe first: rename the same-name binders in ONE std file and review the result.
+If the renamed form is visibly worse (`s1`/`s2`/ `s3` noise), narrow the ban before the migration, not after.

 ### Task R-0006

 **Objective:** Fix bug 052 — array element destruction becomes a no-op Immediate containment: reject `T: Destroy` for arrays/unnamed element types whose drop glue cannot be resolved; never synthesize an empty destroy function from “name lookup missed.”
 Root fix: structural, type-directed drop-glue identity for arrays and nested aggregates, independent of `tyName`.
 Gate destructor counters for arrays of linear values in Vec/Deque/heap containers, nesting, partial construction/failure, clear/remove/drop, exactly-once behavior, and a mutation replacing structural glue with the old no-op fallback.